Skip to main content

 YouTube publishing takes exactly one video.
 Image posts and carousels are not supported: images surface only as thumbnails when you retrieve posts.
 Accepted media is video/*, uploaded via the resumable protocol, up to 256 GB.
 Title is required (max 100 characters).
 If you publish or schedule without a title, validation returns an error.
 Description limit: 5000 bytes (maps from the text field).

-Attach the video by uploading it first and passing the returned media_id in the media_ids array.
-There is no video_url or media_url field.
-Upload in one step with POST /v1/media/upload (multipart), or use the presigned-URL flow (GET /v1/media/upload-urlPUT the file → POST /v1/media/:id/verify).
-The verify step is required: without it the media stays pending and publishing fails.
+Attach the video through the media array, as either a media_id source (a file uploaded to SocialAPI) or a url source (a public http(s) URL we fetch at publish time).
+There is no separate video_url or media_url field.
+To upload first, use POST /v1/media/upload (multipart) or the presigned-URL flow (GET /v1/media/upload-urlPUT the file → POST /v1/media/:id/verify); the verify step is required, without it the media stays pending and publishing fails.
+YouTube does not support platform_attachment_id.

 3. Create post